tmorrell/AuthorCarpentry/How-to-build-this-website.md

 You should now be able run the *shorthand* command and the *./mk-website.bash* script should work.

+---

-## Do this for ongoing work
+## On going work

 Once you have your repositories cloned on going authoring is a little easier.
+When you start your Bash session you source the appropriate setup file and then you can get to work.

 ### Windows workflow